vnstat - a console-based network traffic monitor

 selected interface(s).
 However, it isn't a packet sniffer.
 The traffic

-depending on availability.
-That way vnStat can be used even without root
+regardless of network traffic rate.
+That way vnStat can be used even without

 vnstat command is to provide an interface for querying the traffic